 A DWSP is essential so that, if something goes wrong with your supply or water quality, everyone on the supply knows what needs to be done.
 It helps show who is responsible and helps to ensure maintenance is carried out.

 We will help you produce the plan, there is no additional charge.
+Please use the DSWPs template (DOC 213KB / 13 pages).
 You can also find advice on DWSP's from The World Health Organisation.

 A DWSP looks at each part of the water supply and outlines:

 - a layout of the supply and what properties it supplies

 - explains each part of the supply for example source, storage tanks, treatment system

 - is it fit for purpose?

 - who maintains it and are they sufficiently trained?

 - what to do if the system breaks down?